ayushgoel/ayushgoel.github.io/_posts/2016-10-07-all-new-checkvistle.md

 tags: checkvistle ios
 ---

+Get the latest update from [App Store!][App Store] Here is a rundown of the newest features.

 ### 1. Search within Checkvistle

 Now you can search in all your tasks and task lists with blazing speeds using a search bar placed right on top of your lists!
 The search lists include both the lists and the tasks with matching content.